Amazing Stories: Media crossovers

-Director Steven Spielberg licensed the title for use on an American television show called Amazing Stories that ran from 1985 to 1987.
-In 2020, a revival of the show debuted on Apple TV+.
+Director Steven Spielberg licensed the title for the American anthology television series of the same name, which ran from 1985 to 1987.
+Apple TV+ produced a 2020 revival of the show, streaming five new episodes.

-Between 1998 and 2000, Amazing Stories published a series of short stories based upon the Star Trek franchise.
-In 2002, these stories were reissued by Pocket Books in the collection Star Trek: The Amazing Stories.
+Between 1998 and 2000, Amazing Stories published a series of short stories based on the Star Trek franchise, later compiled and reissued in the 2002 Pocket Books collection Star Trek: The Amazing Stories.